- Scarlett 6i6, 18i8, 18i20 (2nd Gen)

 You will now be able to process your Audio and record it into your DAW as a 'wet' signal by selecting input 3 or use the dry signal by selecting input 1 (or relevant inputs depending on which you are using).

-If you wish to find more information on how to set up the external effects processor inside Ableton or Logic, please refer to the articles below:
+To find more information on how to set up the external effects processor inside Ableton or Logic, please see the articles below:

 To find out how to use an external effects processor in Focusrite Control to process already recorded audio, see the article here.